Skip to main content

 • atmosphere

-• “The world has more atmosphere without losing the quirky charm of the first game; the game is so polished with quality animations and amazing art.
-The returning classes feel even more fun, and the new classes are so interesting and different.”
+• “The world has more atmosphere without losing the quirky charm of the first game; the game is polished with quality animations and amazing art.
+The returning classes feel even more fun, and the new ones are interesting and different.”

-• “The audio design also contributes to the atmosphere, with a soundtrack that blends tension and mystery to match the feeling of ascending through an unpredictable and dangerous tower.”
+• “The audio design contributes significantly to the atmosphere, with a soundtrack blending tension and mystery to match the feeling of ascending through an unpredictable and dangerous tower.”

 • “People must be rewarded at least mentally when they help others if the dev team wants a friendly atmosphere between players.”